To upgrade exMon, follow these instructions.

 Things to know before you begin

-Lastly you cannot upgrade exMon while an exMon execution is running so it is recommended to upgrade outside execution hours.
-Common execution hours are 7-9, 11-13, 15-17 and 22-5.
+- You cannot upgrade exMon while an exMon execution is running so it is recommended to upgrade outside execution hours.
+Common execution hours are 7-9, 11-13, 15-17, and 22-5.

 Upgrading exMon is relatively simple, our exMon upgrading tool should guide you through most of it.

 These are the steps you need to take:

 - Download an exMon upgrade file.
 Normally an exMon employee will give you a link to it

 - Execute the exMon upgrade file on the main exMon server, the one that handles the schedule